Aliases for GBF1 Gene

 GBF1 (Golgi Brefeldin A Resistant Guanine Nucleotide Exchange Factor 1) is a Protein Coding gene.
-Among its related pathways are Arf1 pathway and COPI Mediated Transport.
-GO annotations related to this gene include ARF guanyl-nucleotide exchange factor activity.
+Diseases associated with GBF1 include legionaire disease.
+Among its related pathways are Organelle biogenesis and maintenance and Endocytosis.
+GO annotations related to this gene include binding and ARF guanyl-nucleotide exchange factor activity.
 An important paralog of this gene is PSD4.

 UniProtKB/Swiss-Prot for GBF1 Gene